-A strong pass for the English Baccalaureate includes the following;

-English

-Achieve GCSE English Language at Grade 5 or above

-Mathematics

-Achieve GCSE Mathematics at Grade 5 or above

-Science

-All three sciences (from GCSE Biology, GCSE Chemistry, GCSE Physics) and achieve grades 9-5 in two of them or attain a 5:5 in trilogy GCSE Science.

-Computer Science would also count as a science subject for these purposes.

-Humanities

-Achieve GCSE History at Grade 5 or above or Achieve GCSE Geography at Grade 5 or above

-Languages

-Achieve GCSE in one Modern Foreign Language at Grade 5 or above
+To achieve a strong pass for the English Baccalaureate a student must: English Achieve GCSE English Language or GCSE English Literature at Grade 5 or above Mathematics Achieve GCSE Mathematics at Grade 5 or above Science Study all three sciences (GCSE Biology, GCSE Chemistry, GCSE Physics) and achieve Grade 5 or above in two of them or Achieve a Grade 5:5 in Trilogy GCSE Science (two Science GCSEs) Computer Science would also count as a science subject for these purposes.
+Humanities Achieve GCSE History at Grade 5 or above or Achieve GCSE Geography at Grade 5 or above Languages Achieve GCSE in one Modern Foreign Language (e.g. French) at Grade 5 or above